dgaydukov/cert-aws/sa/files/sa.md

     * backups automatically taken once per day
     * EBS by default encrypted
     * failed domain controllers automatically replaced in the same AZ using the same IP address
-* simple AD - Linux-Samba AD deployed & managed in the cloud. you can singIn to aws management console with simple AD account. it doesn't support trust relationship, schema extension, multi-factor auth.
+* simple AD - Linux-Samba AD deployed & managed in the cloud. you can singIn to aws console with simple AD account. it doesn't support trust relationship, schema extension, multi-factor auth.
 * AD Connector - connector to redirect all request to your on-premises AD.
 So it basically directory gateway that forward requests to on-premise AD.
 Connect on-premises AD with aws:
 * create vpc with 2 public subnet in 2 AZ with NAT gateway in each, and 2 private subnet with domain controller (Windows Server 2019 AMI) replicating from on-premises AD + vpn/CGW/VPG to connect on-premises to AD